+\nxpoint Though the $\phi$-deformed derivatives are not present there, the Reshetikhin's article\cite{ReshQLieBialg} has implicitly much of the structure from this paper (including issues on dualization of coproducts) implicitly present, including the quantum deformations of enveloping algebras and more general bialgebras.

-\nxpoint The fact that the deformed coproduct defined by the deformed Leibniz rule for the action of $\hat{S}(\gg^*)$ on $U(\gg)$ (for any $\gg$ and $\bm\phi$) is well-defined coassociative map in the deformed derivative picture (\cite{AC,DimGauge,MS,scopr}) is obvious up to an ambiguity by an operator in the tensor square which is zero except on the kernel of the multiplication map in $U(\gg)$.
-But now the Hopf action is well-defined within the Heisenberg double construction and the Heisenberg double as an algebra is identified with $A_{\gg,\bm\phi}$ where the deformed Leibniz rule is originally defined.
-Heisenberg double is an invariant picture, giving simple "dual" interpretation to the deformed coproduct, while the approach via deformed derivatives and commutators is useful for calculation, as most of the physics literature on the subject exhibited before.
+\nxpoint The fact that the Leibniz rule for the action of $\hat{S}(\gg^*)$ on $U(\gg)$ (for any $\gg$ and $\bm\phi$) gives a well-defined coassociative map into the tensor product is not obvious in the deformed derivative picture\cite{AC,DimGauge,scopr,MS}; namely it is {\it a priori} undefined up to a kernel of the multiplication map (add an element in the kernel and the Leibniz rule does not change).
+But now the Hopf action is well-defined within the Heisenberg double construction and the Heisenberg double as an algebra is identified with $A_{\gg,\bm\phi}$ where the deformed Leibniz rule was originally defined.
+Heisenberg double provides an invariant picture, giving simple "dual" interpretation to the deformed coproduct, while the approach via the $\phi$-deformed derivatives and commutators is useful for calculation, as it is exhibited in the physics literature before.